coderamen666/srd-v3.5-md/monsters/monster-feats.md

 with a claw or bite attack, as though it had the improved grab special attack.
 If the creature gets a hold on a creature three or more sizes smaller, it squeezes each round for automatic bite or claw damage.
-A snatched opponent held in the creature's mouth is not allowed a Reflex save against the creature's breath weapon, if it has one.
+A snatched opponent held in the creature’s mouth is not allowed a Reflex save against the creature’s breath weapon, if it has one.

 The creature can drop a creature it has snatched as a free action or use a standard action to fling it aside.
 A flung creature travels 1d6 x 10